 Their sons also shall sit upon your throne forevermore.”

 i.
 There was definitely a connection between the two oaths.
-“Jehovah’s promise to establish a dynasty in Zion was made to the man who understood to provide a Tabernacle for God in the midst of the City” (Morgan).
+“Jehovah’s promise to establish a dynasty in Zion was made to the man who undertook to provide a Tabernacle for God in the midst of the City.”
+(Morgan)

 b.
-I will set upon your throne the fruit of your body: The Psalmist remembered the promises God made to David to 2 Samuel 7:12-16.
+I will set upon your throne the fruit of your body: The psalmist remembered the promises God made to David in 2 Samuel 7:12-16.
 These were the promises God confirmed with an oath.

 i.
 Forevermore: “This was conditional with respect to the posterity of David.
-They have been driven from the throne, because they did not keep the Lord’s covenant, but the true David is on the throne, and his posterity forms the genuine Israelites.”
+They have been driven from the throne, because they did not keep the Lord’s covenant, but the true David is on the throne.”
 (Clarke)

 3. (13-15) God’s promise to Zion.